On $\{k\}$-Roman graphs: complexity of recognition and the case of split graphs: Characterizing suns and their complements

+In this last section we characterize the \kr property within two specific subclasses of split graphs: suns and their complements.
+For an integer $t\ge 3$, the \emph{$t$-sun} is a split graph on $2t$ vertices with a split partition $(K,I)$ where $K = \{u_1, \ldots, u_t\}$ is a clique and $I = \{w_1,\ldots ,w_t\}$ is an independent set such that $u_i$ is adjacent to $w_j$ if and only if $i=j$ or $i=j+1$ (mod $t$).

-We now look at two specific families of graphs that are prime with respect to the split join operation (i.e., they can not be obtained as a split join of two smaller split graphs): suns and their complements.\footnote{The complement of a graph $G = (V,E)$ is the graph $\overline{G}$ with vertex set $V$ in which two distinct vertices are adjacent if and only if they are not adjacent in $G$.}
+Note that the $t$-sun has a unique split partition.
+We denote the $t$-sun by~$S_{t}$ and its complement\footnote{The \emph{complement} of a graph $G = (V,E)$ is the graph $\overline{G}$ with vertex set $V$ in which two distinct vertices are adjacent if and only if they are not adjacent in $G$.} by $\overline{S_{t}}$.